By John Dear

 hungry, healthcare to the sick, education for our children, positive activities

 for our youth, and clean, safe, healthy environments for all.
-As we work locally
+As we work

-but the basic necessities of life.
+of justice, but the basic necessities of life.

 Gandhi insisted that if his people wanted independence, they had to start

-acting like they were free and take responsibility for their own lives, their
+acting like they were free and take responsibility for their own lives,

-road before they started to reform their nation; he demanded that everyone
+the road before they started to reform their nation; he demanded that everyone

 pitch in right now.